 First published in 2004, this little manual has received a bit of attention, and has been in the hands of quite a few people.
 Ianto Evans is known for his seed-planting abilities (bringing us “cob,” from Britain, the fava bean’s glorious simplicity, and rocket stoves, to name a few).

 I’m Ianto’s co-author, Leslie Jackson, I self-published the book ten years ago, and I’m super-stoked to bring you this website’s update, out of the cobwebs of it’s html beginnings in 2004.
 With the site, I hope to help you navigate the growing world of Rocket Mass Heaters.
-I’ll tell you about the book’s history, share details about the authors and some of the major players who live with these stoves.
-I’ll point you to some resources such as online forums and workshop instructors, help you decide if the stove is right for you, and steer you towards trustworthy sources of instructional videos, other books, and hands-on workshops.
+I’ll tell you about the book’s history, share details about the authors and some of the major players who live with these stoves and had a hand in the book.
+I’ll point you to some resources such as online forums and workshop instructors, help you decide if the stove is right for you, and steer you towards trustworthy sources of instructional videos, and other books.
 (Thanks to YouTube, there are some humdingers out there!)